Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 Hacking Doesn’t Just Happen to Successful Sites.

-I remember one person once said they’d rather rip it all down and start over, then try to fix it, which is just so sad.
+I remember one person once said they’d rather rip it all down and start over than try to fix it, which is just so sad.

 You lose more than just your site when you’re hacked.
 You lose some of your trust and credibility with your clients, you lose out on hours, days, and sometimes even weeks of business.
 This is especially damming for you if you’re a strictly online business.